F-Stack/f-stack/dpdk/doc/guides/nics/bnx2x.rst

 -----------------

 Rx descriptor limit for number of segments per MTU is set to 1.
 PMD doesn't support Jumbo Rx scatter gather.
-Some applciations can adjust mbuf_size based on this param and max_pkt_len.
+Some applications can adjust mbuf_size based on this param and max_pkt_len.

 For others, PMD detects the condition where Rx packet length cannot